Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality

 \end{remark}

-Our result in Eq.~\eqref{est} yields a similar bound on the approximation error in $m$D whenever the $k$-th derivatives of $f$ are known or bounded.
-Equation~\eqref{CE} implies that any smooth function $f$ with derivatives $\|f^{(n+1)}\|_{\C^0(\Omega)}$, $n \in \N$, increasing slower than $\frac{1}{2^n(n+1)!}$ can be approximated by interpolation on $\Cheb_n^{1\mathrm{st}}$.
-However, in $m$D, the extrema of $N_{\beta}(x)$ can not be estimated as easily as in $1$D. We show below how the class of functions that can be approximated extends to multi-dimensions.
+Our result in Eq.~\eqref{est} provides a similar bound on the approximation error in $m$D whenever the $k$-th derivatives of $f$ are known or bounded.
+However, usually these bounds are unknown.
+By validating the proposed Trefethen approximation rates in the next section, we even though provide a potential control of the approximation error being applicable in practice.